Markkreel/Encryption-CLI/README.md

 - `--output`: Specify custom output path

-For more example commands and usage scenarios, refer to the `sample.sh` script included in the repository.
+For more example commands and usage scenarios, refer to the `CLI_EXAMPLES.md` document or the `sample.sh` script included in the repository.
 The script includes examples of:

 - Direct file compression with different compression levels
 - Progress tracking during compression/decompression